toolboc/psx-pi-smbshare/README.md

 psx-pi-smbshare began with the intent of allowing SMB sharing to Multiman and Open Playstation Loader from a Raspberry Pi.
 It has evolved into a Pi-based swiss army knife for enhancing classic game consoles.

 ## How it works
 psx-pi-smbshare is a preconfigured Raspbian based image for Raspberry Pi 1, 2, and  3.
 It runs a [Samba](https://en.wikipedia.org/wiki/Samba_(software)) share, a pi-compatible build of [ps3netsrv](https://github.com/dirkvdb/ps3netsrv--), and reconfigures the ethernet port to act as a router.
 This gives low-latency, direct access to the Samba service through an ethernet cable connection between a PS2/PS3 and Raspberry Pi.
 This configuration is achieved by running [setup.sh](/setup.sh).
-A pre-supplied [image](https://github.com/toolboc/psx-pi-smbshare/releases/download/v1.3/psx-smbshare-raspbian-stretch-lite.img) can be applied directly to a Micro-SD card using something like [etcher.io](https://etcher.io/).
-The image will expand to use the full available space on the SD card when the OS is first booted.
+A pre-supplied [image](https://github.com/toolboc/psx-pi-smbshare/releases/) can be applied directly to a Micro-SD card using something like [etcher.io](https://etcher.io/).
+The image allows you to use the full available space on the SD card after the OS is first booted.

 An [Xlink Kai](http://www.teamxlink.co.uk/) client is also included and accessible on the device at http://smbshare:34522/.
 This allows for multi-player gaming over extended LAN.
 The service is possible to use on a variety of devices including PS2, PS3, Xbox, Xbox 360, and Gamecube.
 Just connect an ethernet cable to your game console and access the Xlink Kai Service over Wi-Fi with a smart phone, tablet, or computer.